 One cup of fuel-Heating oil can contaminate water that is enough to fill an Olympic-size swimming pool, and perhaps hundreds of gallons of oil seep into the soil before a spill is detected and removal is needed.

 Fuel oil that’s spilled into a basement also can present a health risk that is significant, endangering indoor air-quality for your family.

 Anyone who possesses a home or business fuel-oil tank has a responsibility to tidy up any spills or leaks that could happen and to preserve it even after you sell your home, the liability stays with you!
 Property-owners are responsible under the Environmental Protection Act for reporting any escape or spill from a tank that may cause well-being, security or property damage or environmental issues.

-Cleaning up a spill from a house heating oil tank is an disaster that is very costly.
-The elimination and clean-up of oil polluted building material, land and water or oil in a basement can cost more in relation to the property may be worth, and homeowner insurance will not cover the harm and damage unless you have pollution added.
+Cleaning up a spill from a house heating oil tank is a disaster that is very costly.
+The elimination and clean-up of oil polluted building material, land, and water or oil in a basement can cost more in relation to the property may be worth, and homeowner insurance will not cover the harm and damage unless you have pollution added.
 Now insurance companies do not include that in their policy to reduce their liability.

 Preventing Hardships From Oil Tanks In Your Home

 Make sure you see a current insurance paper with hazmat pollution insurance coverage.
 I have seen too many hardships were a person or company goes into removing a heating oil tank from the home and has an oil spill.
 Now the oil tank removal contractors had NO INSURANCE COVERAGE and the homeowner would not have this type of insurance and they had to pay out of pocket THOUSANDS OF DOLLARS of their own!